lbacigal/startup/notes.md

 * In HTML, what does ```<div>``` do?
   * Creates a division element ⬅️
   * creates a dividend element
-  * creater a divider element
+  * creates a divider element
   * creates a divinity element

 ---